-If you would like to become a part of RHA or learn more about it, please contact us via email.
-The email link should be the Hofstra.email@example.com
+If you would like to become a part of RHA or learn more about it, please contact us at Hofstra.RHA@gmail.com or stop by our office in the Student Center room 242.

-Amber Hurt is the Advisor for Residence Hall Association.
-Amber is also a Resident Director for Nassau/Suffolk.
-Amber attended SUNY Old Westbury for undergrad and as an RA served as the Hall Council Liaison.
+Amber Hurt is the Advisor for RHA.
+Amber is also the Resident Director for Nassau/Suffolk.
+Amber attended SUNY Old Westbury for undergrad and as an RA served as the Hall Council Liaison under RHA.
 Amber is also an alumna of Hofstra University.
 She received her Master’s degree in Higher Education and Leadership Policy Studies.
-Amber is excited to work with RHA this year and continue hosting great programs for the resident population!
+Amber is looking forward to developing new programs and improving on campus living experiences for residential students.

 Marissa Duhaney is the Public Relations Chair for RHA.
-She currently is a Junior pursuing a BA in Video/ TV Production, Geography and Global Studies, and is an aspiring news director.
-She joined RHA to get more involved at Hofstra, to help make the residential student experience a memorable one and to improve her leadership skills
+She currently is a senior pursuing a BA in Video/ TV Production, Geography and Global Studies, and is an aspiring news director.
+She joined RHA to get more involved at Hofstra, to help make the residential student experience a memorable one and to improve her leadership skills.